 "We're taking a lot of our audio content and turning it into print," said Chris Hornick, managing editor.
 "We've been generating content for decades.
 We're just new at print."

-Meanwhile, a newspaper that served South Dakota's Pine Ridge Indian Reservation for more than 20 years has stopped publication.
+Meanwhile, a newspaper that has served South Dakota's Pine Ridge Indian Reservation for more than 20 years ended its print publication but plans to continue creating content for its website, Facebook page and app.

-The Times was the official/legal newspaper of the Oglala and Rosebud Sioux tribes, Oglala Lakota County Schools, Oglala Lakota County, Bennett County and the Lakota Nation Invitational.
+The Times is the official/legal newspaper of the Oglala and Rosebud Sioux tribes, Oglala Lakota County Schools, Oglala Lakota County, Bennett County and the Lakota Nation Invitational.

 1. Subscribe for weekday emails with story summaries and links to the full version.